-Stonnington Community Financial Services Limited (SCFSL) achieved an operating profit of \$185,976 for the 2016/17 financial year (before year-end adjustments), ahead of budget forecast of \$174,238.
-Our Income for the year was \$4,272 short of budget, which confirms that our tight control on expenditure is imperative in these times of volatile economic conditions.
-This year's result together with the strong result the previous year has enabled the business to build a cash base to enable us to further grow our business.
-Built into our expenses this year a \$50,000 contribution was made to Community Enterprise FoundationTM to fund a substantial Community Grants Program in 2018.
-These strong results have enabled a further dividend this year, the Board has declared a 4 cents per share dividend fully franked.
+Our Operating Profit for year end 2018 is approximately \$87,000 (before year-end adjustments and tax), ahead of budget forecast of \$73,644.
+Our Income for the year was \$15,000 short of budget, which confirms that our tight control on expenditure is imperative in these times of volatile economic conditions.
+On the other side our expenses were \$24,000 under budget, due mainly by our employee sector being short one employee.
+This employee was our Mobile Relationship Manager (MRM) who left the business midway in the year.
+This year's result together with the strong result the previous year has enabled the business to build a cash base to enable us to further grow our business and prepare for the future.
+Built into our expenses this year a \$50,000 contribution was made to Community Enterprise Foundation to fund our continuing Community Grants program in 2019.
+These strong results have enabled a further dividend this year.
+The Board has declared a 4 cents per share dividend fully franked.